Online CPD-level training for professionals involved in the management of rural land in England. Booking now open - see link below.

 The Environment Bill, Relationship to Environmental and Biodiversity Net Gain, Measurement of biodiversity – the Defra Metric, Biodiversity Net Gain Plans and its role in the planning system - Conservation Covenants

-Session 4 - Natural capital and ecosystem service valuation (27th September 2021 or 31st January 2022, delivered in association with eftec, the Economics for the Environment Consultancy)
+Session 4 - Natural capital and ecosystem service valuation (31st January 2022, delivered in association with eftec, the Economics for the Environment Consultancy)

 Concepts and methods in valuation.
 Data sources.
 Reporting.
 Use and abuse

-Session 5 - Business opportunities for land management through natural capital evaluation (29th September 2021 or 2nd February 2022)
+Session 5 - Business opportunities for land management through natural capital evaluation (2nd February 2022)

 How the natural capital approach is being applied at present.
 Positioning the future of rural businesses.
 Legal, contractual and landlord-tenant aspects.
 Property valuation and its relationship to natural capital and ecosystem service valuations.